The Protection of the Environment Operations Act 1997 (POEO Act) is the key piece of environment protection legislation administered by the EPA.

 - Only the Minister can issue a prohibition notice, on the recommendation of the EPA or the Sydney Catchment Authority, directing that an activity cease for a period specified in the notice.

-Fees (see Clause 99 of the Protection of the Environment Operations (General) Regulation 2009) are payable for the issuing of clean-up and prevention notices.
+Fees (section 151 of the Protection of the Environment Operations (General) Regulation 2022) are payable for the issuing of clean-up and prevention notices.
 Local councils retain these fees.
 EPA notice fees are paid into consolidated revenue.
 Compliance cost notices can be issued to the recipient of a clean-up or prevention notice to recover the reasonable costs and expenses incurred by the authority in monitoring and ensuring that the action required by the clean-up or prevention notice is carried out.

 Environment protection offences and penalties